8 Industrial Building Types and How to Decide which is Best for You

 General Warehouses

 If you’ve assembled your goods in a manufacturing building, the general warehouse is where those goods are stored.
 Because goods are stored for longer periods of time, location isn’t typically an important factor.
 Neither is the door-to-square footage ratio, since products aren’t being moved in and out as often.
 Instead, variations in space and pricing are a result of how warehouses are equipped.
 For example, cold storage facilities are equipped with freezers and require seals on their docks and insulated overhead doors to keep the products cold.
-LS Interior Design in Biltmore Village has a warehouse where they store inventory and stockpile merchandise.
+New Belgium Brewery has a warehouse space in Candler where they store products and stockpile merchandise.

 Distribution Warehouses